Cathal-McHale/emerging-technologies/README.md

 - Eliza is an early NLP computer program developed in the 60s by Joeseph Weizenbaum
 - Its purpose was to create and explore communication between humans and machines.
 - Eliza uses a pattern matching and substitution method to simulate a conversation that gave people the illusion the machine could understand the interaction.

+ # Dependencies
+ ## Python packages
+ - Listed in the requirements.txt
+ - regex==2024.10.10
+ - jsonschema==4.19.0

+Libraries Used:

+re: For regular expressions (re.sub()).
+random: For probabilistic text generation.
+json: For exporting trigram data.